The Human Truth Foundation

 Health:

 Vanuatu has some poor policies and cultural issues which cause some public health problems.
-Vanuatu comes in the best 20 when it comes to its smoking rate25.
-It does better than average in its alcohol consumption rate26 (one of the best in Australasia).
-However Vanuatu performs less well in most areas.
-It does worse than average in terms of its adolescent birth rate27 (amongst the highest in Australasia), its average life expectancy11 and in its fertility rate13.
-And finally, it falls into the worst 20 for its immunizations take-up28 (the worst in Australasia).
-The number of overweight adults has increased by 14% during the past 40 years.
+Vanuatu comes in the best 20 for its smoking rate26.
+It does better than average in its alcohol consumption rate27 (one of the best in Australasia).
+When it comes to most other metrics, Vanuatu does not do well.
+It does worse than average in terms of its average life expectancy11, its adolescent birth rate28 (one of the highest in Australasia) and in its fertility rate14 (one of the worst in Australasia).
+And finally, it falls into the worst-performing 20 for its immunizations take-up29 (the worst in Australasia).
+The prevalence of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Vanuatu improved by +3.2yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Vanuatu's peak fertility rate was 6.86 in 1960.

 Life Expectancy